agracyk2/GeONet/README.md

 GeONet is mesh-invariant, transmuting low-resolution images into high-resolution geodesics.
 Furthermore, it is instantaneous in the online setting, needing no retraining or recomputation for new input unlike existing geodesic algorithms.

 ![Geodesics Diagram JPG](https://user-images.githubusercontent.com/98125988/190828970-aa3f231f-51b2-4bde-ba0c-c88949e1f54f.jpg)

+## What does this code do?

+This code performs the above description: learning a neural operator for the Wasserstein geodesic.
+We perform this among two datasets: synthetic data of Gaussian mixtures; and real data from the CIFAR-10 dataset.
+We implement all of our code using **PyTorch**.